About Peter & Karen

 Since he started training at the top grade in 1995, his horses have been regular visitors to winner's enclosures on all the famous racecourses in the land - most of them, of course, a long distance drive from deepest Pembrokeshire.
 Peter and his team clock up thousands of miles every year from Perth to Exeter via Aintree!

 Those close to Peter admire his hard work, dedication and hands-on approach to the work he loves.
 In the days building up to a big race, it's no surprise to find him out all alone in a box late into the night putting the final touches to an important runner's preparation.
 Peter knows by sight and by name each and every one of the horses in his care - their likes and their dislikes, and their idiosyncrasies.

 Team Bowen is very much a family outfit.
-Wife Karen has a lifetime of experience working with horses - in both the show ring and as a former champion point to point rider.
-At the age of 16, she was third in the National Ladies Championship, and later was Northern Champion lady rider.
-She raced against the likes of Peter Scudamore and the young Richard Johnson, and scored her first winner under Rules when she beat top jockey Steve Smith Eccles in a photo-finish.
+Karen has a lifetime of experience working with horses - in both the show ring and as a former champion point to point rider, riding against the likes of Peter Scudamore and the young Richard Johnson.

 With her race riding days behind her, along with nine broken collar bones, these days Karen is usually out riding first lot at crack of dawn, and is an astute judge of horses as well as a skilful teacher of novices.